How To Build an Ecosystem First Product Organization

 The second challenge is technical.
 Traditionally, integration and interoperability has been an afterthought and a task most engineers didn’t want to engage in.
 This was exacerbated by the fact that the only off-the-shelf tools to help SaaS companies build integrations (iPaaS’s) were designed and built with an emphasis on integrating an individual business’s systems.

 As a result, there is a dearth of both talent and tools enabling SaaS companies to provide customers with true interoperability.
-However, new tools (like iMaaS’s) are cropping up that can help power integrated ecosystems and facilitate direct relationships between product and partner teams at different SaaS companies.
+However, new tools (like Embedded iPaaS') are cropping up that can help power integrated ecosystems and facilitate direct relationships between product and partner teams at different SaaS companies.
 And encouragingly, in the last 5 years, more developers have become skilled in building and working with REST APIs, the dominant API protocol supporting SaaS product integrations.
 Organizations that leverage new ecosystem-specific technology and create an ecosystem culture will be able to attract and retain developers who are skilled in designing interoperability and platformed products.

 Pursuing a GoToEcosystem Approach